rstats-wtf/wtf-workshop/comms/community.md

 This is the thread to use if you need some help.

-If you wonder why I've chosen to include Git/GitHub in this workshop, you might want to read [Excuse me, do you have a moment to talk about version control?](https://peerj.com/preprints/3159v2/).
+If you wonder why we've chosen to include Git/GitHub in this workshop, you might want to read [Excuse me, do you have a moment to talk about version control?](https://peerj.com/preprints/3159v2/).

 Go forth and install Git! :boom: